-Often accompanied by pain, spasms, or numbness, tingling night sensations refer to sharp, prick-like vibrations that can be felt in the hands, legs, and feet.
+Often accompanied by pain, spasms, or numbness, sensations of tingling at night refer to sharp, prick-like vibrations that can be felt in the hands, legs, and feet.
 Although the feeling can happen to anyone, women experiencing hormonal imbalance and other bodily changes are especially vulnerable.
 Nevertheless, understanding the root causes of tingling at night is the first step in combating this troublesome affliction.

 Tingling at Night: Feet

-Although pin and needle-like pains can occur throughout various other parts of the body, nighttime tingling in the feet is sometimes indicative of poor circulation caused by the inflammation of blood vessels in the body.
+Although pin and needle-like pains can occur throughout various other parts of the body, tingling in feet at night is sometimes indicative of poor circulation caused by the inflammation of blood vessels in the body.
 When the body is unable to provide the feet with the adequate, oxygen-rich blood, a sensation of numbness can occur, followed by a series of sharp twinges.

 Having prolonged low blood sugar levels is another common culprit.
 In fact, most diabetics experience at least some type of nerve damage, with many reporting more intense tingling in the feet at night.
 Although mild cases could go years without being noticed, menopause can often bring the malady to the forefront, as various other symptoms form a perfect cocktail for its genesis.